rheide/breakoutbox/README.md

 # Introduction

-Breakoutbox (bob) is a Minecraft mod that lets you control external scripts through console commands.
+Breakoutbox (bob for short) is a Minecraft mod for Minecraft Forge that lets you call external scripts through console commands and command blocks.

 Key features: